 What is Private Limited Company?

-- Earlier this definition had prescribed a minimum paid-up share capital of Rs.
+Earlier this definition had prescribed a minimum paid-up share capital of Rs.
 1 lakh, but an amendment in 2005 removed this requirement.
-But now private companies can have a minimum paid-up capital of any amount.
+But now private limited company can have a minimum paid-up capital of any amount.

 What are the features of Private Limited Companies?